GitbookIO/grunt-gitbook/README.md

 # grunt-gitbook
 > Build books using GitBook

-:warning: For more simplicity, you can [gitbook.com](https://www.gitbook.com).
+:warning: For more simplicity, you can use [gitbook.com](https://www.gitbook.com).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`